 Comprehensive tracking, monitoring, measuring, and reporting for any and all assets in your leasing portfolio.

-Ready for the New Lease Accounting Standards?
+Ready For The Lease Accounting Standards?

 If you’re worried about being able to comply with the new lease accounting standards, Portfolio Manager can help your company make a smooth transition to the new FASB and IFRS standards.